 Leidig is also Head of Publishing at the Centre for Analysis of the Radical Right (CARR), and an Associate Fellow at the Global Network on Extremism & Technology (GNET).

-Her current research compares the role of women in the far right in India and the West.
+Her current research compares the role of women in the far right in India and North America.
 She looks in particular at influencers on social media who promote Hindu nationalist and alt-right narratives, respectively, and the transnational connections between these movements.

 Leidig received her PhD in sociology from the University of Oslo, funded by C-REX for the duration of her PhD.
 Her doctoral dissertation traced transnational connections of the far right between India and the West, particularly through Indian diaspora supporters of Brexit and Trump in the UK and US.
 During her PhD, Leidig was a VOX-Pol sponsored visiting researcher at the Oxford Internet Institute, University of Oxford, and a visiting researcher at New York University's department of Media, Culture, and Communication.